Making a Good Thing Better: Singles

 The title track was the album lead single, peaking at number 87 on the US Pop chart and No. 20 on the Adult Contemporary chart.
 It was Newton-John's first single not to reach the AC Top 10 since 1972's "What Is Life".

 "Don't Cry for Me Argentina" was released as the album's second single in selected territories, peaking in Australia at number 32 in 1980.

+Reception

+In their review, Billboard called the album "another stellar rendering from the pretty maiden of mellow pop.
+Familiar John themes about sad or lost love - amid tranquil ballads, mid-tempo numbers and perky, up beat, country-flavored offerings.
+Particularly exhilarating is a stirring interpretation of "Don't Cry For Me Argentina" from Webber /Rice's "Evita" rock opera.
+The evocative vocal and stirring orchestration indicates a bolder rock direction and range for this artist.
+As usual John Farrar's production is outstanding and there are potential pop and country singles."